zclj/test.check.insights/README.md

    :test.check.insights/statistically-failed #{:more-neg}}}]
 ```

 This will display the percentages instead of counts.
-Note that the percentages of `:negative` is on target but the `:sufficiently-covered?` is still `false`.
-This is due to that significance have not been reached with this number of tests.

 Finally, there is one more way the coverage check can fail and that is if the max number of allowed tests are reached before reaching a conclusion.